mlz-ictrl/nicos/doc/source/devices.rst

       session* when the parameter is changed by the master session, and the parameter update is communicated to all other sessions via the cache.
       This method should update *internal* state of the object that depends on the values of certain parameters.
+It may not access the hardware, set other parameters or do write operations on the filesystem.

+      ``doUpdateFoo`` is also called when an instance is created and its parameters are initialized.

       This method can raise :exc:`.ConfigurationError` if the new parameter value is invalid.